-Depending on where you live worldwide, the planet Mercury reaches its greatest elongation from the sun on July 29 or 30, 2017.
-Because it’s a greatest eastern elongation, that places Mercury, the innermost planet, to east of the setting sun and low in the western sky after sunset.
-Look for Mercury in the western twilight, starting around 45 minutes after sundown.
+Depending on where you live worldwide, the innermost planet Mercury reaches its greatest elongation from the sun on July 29 or 30, 2017.
+That is its farthest point from the sun on our sky’s dome.
+Because this is a greatest eastern elongation, Mercury will be to the east of sunset.
+In other words, it’ll be low in the western sky after sunset.
+Look for Mercury in the western twilight, starting around 45 minutes after the sun goes down.

 Mercury will be pretty much on line with two much brighter celestial objects, the moon and the planet Jupiter.
 Since these two brilliant beauties will pop out almost immediately after sunset, let them help guide you to Mercury.
 You’ll need an unobstructed horizon in the direction of sunset and a clear sky to view Mercury.
 You might also want to bring a pair of binoculars, just in case your sky is murky near the horizon.
 At mid-northern latitudes, Mercury sets roughly one hour after the sun.

 Click here for an almanac telling you Mercury’s setting time in your sky.

 Because Mercury, the innermost planet, orbits the sun inside Earth’s orbit, this world always stays closely tethered to the sun in Earth’s sky.
 But on July 30, 2017, at around 5 UTC, Mercury swings to its greatest angular distance of 27o east of sun, placing Mercury in the evening sky.
 However, since Mercury goes around the sun in a very eccentric (oblong) orbit, its greatest elongations vary from about 18 to 28o.
 In fact, Mercury’s greatest elongation on July 30, 2017 counts as the greatest greatest elongation of the year: